U.S. lawmakers unlikely to get answers from ex-drug executive Shkreli

 Shkreli’s lawyer, Benjamin Brafman, repeated on Wednesday that Shkreli would not answer questions.
 Speaking to reporters after a court hearing, Brafman said the reason was the unrelated criminal charges that Shkreli defrauded investors.

 In December, Shkreli was arrested and charged with running his investment funds and companies almost like a Ponzi scheme.
-He has pleaded not guilty, stepped down from Turing and was fired from KaloBios Pharmaceuticals Inc KBIOQ.PK.
-He is also a former head of Retrophin Inc (RTRX.O), which sued him, alleging mismanagement.
+He has pleaded not guilty, stepped down from Turing and was fired from KaloBios Pharmaceuticals Inc. He is also a former head of Retrophin Inc, which sued him, alleging mismanagement.

 The Federal Trade Commission and the New York attorney general are investigating Turing for possible antitrust violations.